Home

 3. The condenser (or capacitor) is a storage device that protects the life of the points by reducing the arcing. (short explanation)

-4. The spark plug provides a place for the high voltage to go by sparking across the gap to ground.
+4. The spark plug provides a place for the high voltage to go by jumping (sparking) across the gap to ground.
 This spark ignites the fuel.

-My background is radio frequency electronics, so motorcycle electonics is at the kindergarten level.
-So, I won’t go deeply into the electronics of the values of inductance and capacitance that make it work.
+I won't go deeply into the electronics of the values of inductance and capacitance that make it work, because life is too short.

 It is a simple series tuned resonant circuit.
-The combination of the coil and condenser serves to generate the spark when the points (switch) are opened.
-If one, or both, of the (electronic) values, are off, then the points will experience a larger spark and will overheat and die prematurely.
-For our purposes, we want the points to experience as little arcing as possible through the rpm range.
-Points that arc wildly at either the high or low end of the rpm range won’t last long.
+The combination of the coil and condenser serve to generate the spark when the points (switch) are opened.
+If one, or both, of the (electronic) values are off, then the points will experience a larger spark and will overheat and die prematurely.
+For our purposes we want the points to experience as little arcing as possible through the rpm range.
+Points that arc wildly at either the high or low end of the rpm range won't last long.
 Like so much in life, it is a compromise.

 The slash 5 BMW motorcycle points, coil and condenser diagram.

-These four parts are all that is needed to generate a spark for your BMW motorcycle.
-You can wire up these four items on your workbench and provide 12 volts to it, open the points, and the plug will spark.
+This is all that is needed to generate a spark for your BMW motorcycle.
+You can wire up these 4 items on your work bench and provide 12 volts to it, open the points and the plug will spark.
 Make sure that the plug is grounded back to the coil case.
 On BMW motorcycles, lots of extraneous parts are in the circuit.
-The BMW motorcycle ignition switch, kill switch, and lots of other things may be wired in for control and safety, but they aren’t needed to make the ignition system spark.
+The BMW motorcycle ignition switch, kill switch and lots of other things may be wired in for control and safety, but they aren't needed to make the ignition system spark.

 Our old cars that used this system also had a distributor to direct the spark to the right cylinder.
-On a two-cylinder BMW motorcycle, we don’t have a distributor.
-We have two coils and both plugs spark at the same time.
-This produces what is called a “waste” spark.
-When the plug that isn’t on the compression stroke fires, nothing bad happens.
-It is just wasted.
-Each spark plug fires twice as often as needed during its life in a BMW motorcycle.
-This system is for simplicity, and it hurts nothing.
-This fact must be understood in the tuning process because the timing light will show both sparks.
+On a two cylinder BMW motorcycle we don't have a distributor, We have two coils and both plugs spark at the same time.
+This is called a "waste" spark.
+When the plug that isn't on the compression stroke fires, nothing bad happens.
+It is just a waste.
+Each spark plug fires twice as often as needed during it's life in a BMW boxer motorcycle.
+It is for simplicity and it hurts nothing.
+This fact must be understood in the tuning process, because the timing light will show both sparks.
+This is explained in another section called "Correcting the /2 timing difference between cylinders."

-I know (or hope) that your BMW motorcycle is working correctly, and this is a good time to practice for the time that it doesn’t run due to loss of ignition.
-In your dark garage, take a look at your points arcing while you rev it up and see what normal arcing is.
-When you later have trouble, this knowledge of what is “normal” could save you a lot of time.
+I know (or hope) that your BMW motorcycle is working perfectly and this is a good time to practice for the time that it doesn't run due to loss of ignition.
+Take a look at your points arcing while you rev it up and see what is "normal" arcing.
+When you later have trouble (that may be ignition) this knowledge of what is "normal" could save you a lot of time.

-Get used to seeing this arcing during every BMW motorcycle tune-up.
+Get used to seeing this arcing during every BMW motorcycle tune up.
 It will change slightly in different parts of the rpm range.
-It is normal to see more sparking at each end of the rpm range.
+Normal is to spark slightly more at each end of the rpm range.
 When it shows a change, you will recognize it instantly.
-The problem can be related to the coil, but it is usually easier and cheaper to change the condenser first.
+It is possible for the problem to be related to the coil, but it is usually easier and cheaper to change the condenser.
 Look at the coils last.

-The 12 volts that powers the BMW motorcycle ignition system arrives from the headlight switch via the wiring loom.
+The 12 volts to power the BMW motorcycle ignition system arrive via the headlight switch and the wiring loom.
 I am operating from memory, but I think that wire is blue/green and it goes to a terminal on a coil marked 15.
 That same coil has another (minus or negative) terminal marked # 1.
-You will see a short wire there, and it is a jumper over to the other coil to a terminal marked # 15.
+You will see a short wire there and it is a jumper over to the other coil to a terminal marked # 15.
 That second coil also has a terminal marked # 1.
 The wire there should be black.
 It goes to the points.

-Pull the black wire off of the # 1 terminal on the coil.
-This is not the # 1 that is the very short jumper wire to the other coil.
-Now you have no “switch” to open and trigger the spark.
+Pull the black wire off of the # 1 on the coil.
+This is not the # 1 that is the very short jumper wire.
+Now you have no "switch" to open and trigger the spark.
 Remove both spark plug wires from the plugs and attached your spare set of plugs.
 They serve as the indicator for this simple test.
-You want to remove both so that you don’t accidentally fire the one still in a cylinder and “fire” it.
+You want to remove both so that you don't accidentally fire the one still in a cylinder and "fire" the engine.
 Your spare set of plugs are hooked up to the spark plug wires and laying on the head to show when you get a spark.
-Now, turn the ignition on at the headlight.
+Now, turn on the ignition at the headlight.
 Use a spare wire or any way of shorting out that # 1 terminal to ground (earth for the Brits).
-Don’t keep it shorted out for a long time, as one second is more than enough time.
-When you remove the “short,” the spark plugs should spark.
+Don't keep it shorted for a long time, as one second is plenty of time.
+When you remove the "short" the spark plugs should spark.
 You can see and hear it.
-Since you don’t have a condenser in the circuit, the spark won’t be nice for running, but it will prove these three things.
+Since you don't have a condenser in the circuit, the spark won't be nice for running, but it will prove a few things.

-1. That you have power to the ignition system, and this proves that the battery is good enough to operate the ignition system for this test.
-That is a simple requirement because the electric starter is 20 times harder, and the battery may not be that good.
+1. That you have power to the ignition system.
+This proves that the battery is good enough to operate the ignition system for this test.
+That is a simple requirement.
+To also operate the electric starter is 20 times harder and it may not be that good.

 2. That the coils are at least working minimally.